surister/cratedb-admin-alt/README.md

 that those features will only be unlocked if your connected CrateDB cluster supports it.

-## Limitations
+## Known limitations

 While it is my intention to fully support everything, it's a daunting task, it is a very complex product, and it will take some time.

-The following parameters are not in the Create table UI parameters: routing.allocation.include.{attribute}
+The following parameters are not supported in the Create table UI:

+- routing.allocation.include.{attribute}
-routing.allocation.require.{attribute}
+- routing.allocation.require.{attribute}
-routing.allocation.exclude.{attribute}
+- routing.allocation.exclude.{attribute}

+We do not support restoring a snapshot from a partition.
+`PARTITION (partition_column = value [, ...])] [, ...]`

 ## Contributing